pcarbo/genetic-data-analysis-rcc-1/episodes/03-pca-project.md

 :ledger: What predictions would you make about the unlabeled genotype samples based on their projection onto PCs 1 and 2?
-What predictions would be most reliable (*i.e.*, most accurate), and what predictions might be less reliable or accurate?
-How does this visualization inform us about the reliability or accuracy of the predictions?
+What predictions would be most reliable (*i.e.*, most accurate), and what predictions might be less reliable or less accurate?
+How does the PCA visualization inform us about the reliability or accuracy of the predictions?

-:pushpin: Consider using the "zoom" feature of function `plotpca`.
+:pushpin: In this exercise, consider using the "zoom" feature of function `plotpca`.

 :pushpin: To verify your predictions for the test samples, compare against the expert-provided population labels by adding the option